alcaprar/ridertrack/README.md

 During the development of the project, the team met some milestones and deadlines.
 Some documents (requirements, project plan, tests, design..) were produced and are accessible in the public page of the project [DSD Ridertrack](https://www.fer.unizg.hr/rasip/dsd/projects/ridertrack_score/documents)

+In addition, the REST API offered by the backend was documented using swagger.
+It is accessible [here](https://rider-track-dev.herokuapp.com/swagger)
 ## Authors

 - Alessandro Caprarelli [![Alessandro Caprarelli - Linkedin](https://cdn1.iconfinder.com/data/icons/social-signature/512/Linkedin_Color-128.png)](https://www.linkedin.com/in/alessandrocaprarelli/)